Costs to consider when buying a student (HMO) property investment

-This article lists some of the costs landlords incur when buying a student (HMO) property investment
+This article lists some of the costs landlords incur when buying a student (HMO) property investment and letting to students

 - Purchase price

-In areas where article 4 is in place landlords selling a property that has previously been run as a HMO property can charge a premium as the number of allowed HMO stock is limited.
+In areas where article 4 is in place landlords selling a property that has previously been run as an HMO property can charge a premium as the number of allowed HMO stock is limited.

 - Sourcing Fees